BastianBlokland/novus/README.md

 **-Work in progress-**

 Novus is a statically typed functional programming language, it compiles into instructions for a stack based vm.
-Compiler is fully handwritten with a recursive decedent parser, and multiple stages of syntax analysis supporting generic types and functions.
+Compiler is fully handwritten with a recursive decedent parser, multiple stages of syntax analysis and supports generic types and functions.

 Design philosophy is to keep the language simple (very little build-in types) and highly extendable through operator overloading.
 Safety is also a major design goal, thats why the language is fully